VirtXpro/interns/PR Template.md

 I am applying for an internship at Darjyo as part of my Work Integrated Learning (WIL) program, which is a vital requirement for my graduation.
 This opportunity is not only essential for fulfilling my academic obligations, but also represents a chance to gain practical experience in a dynamic and innovative environment.
 I am eager to contribute to Darjyo’s mission while developing my professional skills, learning from industry experts, and applying the theoretical knowledge I’ve gained throughout my studies.
 I believe this internship will be a meaningful step toward my career goals and personal growth.
 <!-- Add any other details about your skills, interests, or experiences that would help describe you here -->

+## I Would Like To Add

+As part of my academic journey, I have developed a strong foundation in both front-end and back-end programming.
+I am proficient in a range of languages that equip me to contribute effectively to diverse development projects.
+These skills will enable me to adapt quickly and add value during my internship experience.

+Languages I Know:

+HTML

+CSS

+JavaScript

+PHP

+C++

+Java

+VB.NET

 ## Final Checklist:
 <!-- Make sure to check all these items -->